Alvin Botes

 Alvin Botes (born 9 September 1973) is a South African African National Congress (ANC) politician from the Northern Cape who has been serving as the Deputy Minister of International Relations and Cooperation since May 2019.
 He became a Member of the National Assembly of South Africa in February 2018.

+Botes served as a Member of the Northern Cape Provincial Legislature from 2009 to 2018.
 He was the Member of the Executive Council (MEC) for Social Development from 2009 to 2013 and the MEC for Co-operative Governance, Human Settlements and Traditional Affairs from 2013 to 2018.
-Botes served as a Member of the Northern Cape Provincial Legislature from 2009 to 2018.

 Early life and education

 Botes was born on 9 September 1973.
 He obtained a bachelor's degree in technology in business administration, a post-graduate diploma in public and development management and a national diploma in management from the Cape Peninsula University of Technology.
 Botes is currently studying towards a master's degree in management from the University of the Witwatersrand.